apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 First, we have a data source.
 This could be a scraper, or perhaps a dataset from HuggingFace or Common Crawl or similar.
 It could be coming in over the network, or you might have it on disk.
 In any case, we have a stream of data, arriving to another process running on another machine, or the same machine, asynchronously.
 We want to read asynchronously because that way if reading or processing data is a bottleneck we can maximize the amount of time spent doing that.

 This is the first spot where we have to make a decision.
 Suppose the data arrives faster than we can process it.
 How should we deal with this situation?
-There are a few resolutions to the producer/consumer problem, and how you wish to resolve it may depend on the situation.
-But it comes up in almost every situation.
+There are a few resolutions to the producer/consumer problem, also called the bounded buffer problem, or backpressure.
+How you wish to resolve it may depend on the situation.
+But it does come up in almost every situation.

 <br>
 <div style="text-align: center;">